FREE STANDARD SHIPPING WORLDWIDE!

 We propose a crossover study of about 30 participants with CAI.
 After baseline measurements, half of the participants will start using the brace while the other half will continue without the brace.
 At 3 weeks the groups will swap interventions.
 Clinical and biomechanical tests will be done at baseline, pre and post brace application), 3 weeks and 6 weeks.
 16 participants (8 in each group) will also undergo a biomechanical evaluation.

-Equipment: 30 braces of different sizes, 16 camera/6 force plate biomechanical lab, SEBT platform, isokinetic dynamometer, Zeno, tape measure, goniometers, stop watch, Smartspeed equipment
+Equipment: 30 braces of different sizes, 16 camera/6 force plate biomechanical lab, SEBT platform, isokinetic dynamometer, Zeno, tape measure, goniometers, stop watch, Smartspeed equipment.

 Biomechanical experiments will be performed on 16 healthy young adults.
 Data will be recorded in the Biomechanics laboratory at the University of Sydney after ethics approval from the University’s Human Research Ethics committee.
 Each participant will provide written informed consent prior to participating in the study.
 All participations are to be able to walk unassisted and free from any pathology that could influence their ability to walk normally.